wworawirat/PlotBlochsphere3D./README.md

 # PlotBlochsphere3D.
 For windows only.
-Mac require Mayavi
+Mac requires Mayavi